Sab Bhartiya =>Bringing a change from a widespread range

 Description of Indian Flag (Tiranga)

-Indian flag In 22nd July 1947, the National flag of India was adopted by Indian constituent assembly.
+In 22nd July 1947, the National flag of India was adopted by Indian constituent assembly.
 Its use of the flag is regulated by a certain regulations.
 Pingali Venkayya designed the National flag of India.
 The flag signified struggle for freedom for every people.

 The National flag of India is designed with horizontal strips of three colors (Tiranga) of deep kesari (saffron) at the top, white in the center and dark green on the bottom in equal proportions.
 The saffron color shows sacrifice, courage and strength, the white color signified truth and purity; the green color shows fertility and faith.
 On white band at the center, there is Chakra in navy blue to show the Dharma Chakra, the charka of law in the Sarnath lion capital.
 The charka is known as 'Ashoka Chakra.
 It has 24 spokes.
 It shows that there is life in movement and death in stagnation.
 The center symbol the Chakra (wheel) was a Buddhist symbol in back to 200th century B.C.